telerik/xaml-docs/controls/radgridview/sorting/programmatic.md

 # Programmatic Sorting

-Besides the built-in sorting functionality you are able to use a programmatic approach to sort the data in the __RadGridView__.
-This is achieved via the __SortDescriptors__ property of the __RadGridView__.
-This collection of __ISortDescriptor__ objects allows you to use descriptors which define the sorting property (or column) and the sorting direction for the data that is bound to the __RadGridView__.
+Besides the built-in sorting functionality you are able to use a programmatic approach to sort the data in __RadGridView__.
+This is achieved via the __SortDescriptors__ collection.
+This collection of __ISortDescriptor__ objects allows you to use descriptors which define the sorting property (or column) and the sorting direction for the bound data.
 As this is a collection you are able not only to add, but to remove or clear the entries in it too.

 >tipIf you use __ICollectionView__ as data source, the __RadGridView__ will automatically synchronize the __SortDescriptors__ of the source with its own ones.

+>As of Q3 2010, RadGridView adds/removes __ColumnSortDescriptor__ to its __SortDescriptors__ collection when the user sort from the UI.

+>You can set the __SortMemberPath__ property of the column to specify the name of the property the data in the column will be sorted by (applies to __ColumnSortDescriptor__ only).

 When you add a new descriptor to the collection, the data is automatically sorted according to it.
-To learn how to create and configure descriptors take a look at the following example.
+To learn how to create and configure descriptors take a look at the following example:

-#### __C#__

-{{region gridview-sorting-programmatic_0}}

-	SortDescriptor descriptor = new SortDescriptor();
-	descriptor.Member = "Title";
-	descriptor.SortDirection = ListSortDirection.Ascending;
-{{endregion}}

-#### __VB.NET__

-{{region gridview-sorting-programmatic_1}}

-	Dim descriptor As New SortDescriptor()
-	descriptor.Member = "Title"
-	descriptor.SortDirection = ListSortDirection.Ascending
-{{endregion}}

-The __Member__ property defines the property, by which the data will be sorted, and the __SortDirection__ property allows you to define the sorting direction.

-Another possible approach is to add the new __ColumnSortDescriptor__ object (instead of SortDescriptor) to the SortDescriptors collection of RadGridView:

 #### __C#__

 {{region gridview-sorting-programmatic_2}}